php-tuf/composer-integration/README.md

 during package discovery and download operations, validating that the repository and package are not being tampered with.

+In accordance with the [TUF specification](https://github.com/theupdateframework/specification/blob/v1.0.9/tuf-spec.md#5-detailed-workflows), projects using this plugin must supply a set of trusted keys for each repository they want to protect with TUF.
+Each TUF-protected repository should provide a JSON file named for the repository URL, with non-alphanumeric characters replaced by a single period.
+For example, if the repository URL is `https://repo.example.net:1234/packages`, then the key file should be called `https.repo.example.net.1234.packages.json`.
+All key files must be stored in a directory called`tuf`, adjacent to the project's `composer.json` file.

 The TUF repository must track the Composer repository, signing new versions of packages as they are released as well as the Composer package metadata for them.